M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 43 active-X
+Version 9.9 revision 44 active-X
-Final Revision
+An optimization only from revision 43

 George Karras, Kallithea Attikis, Greece.